macarro/airquality/notes.md

 | Spain  | 2      | 2100       |
 | France | 1      | 3000       |

-**How I resolved it**
+**How I resolved it:**

 * I looked up `ST_Intersect` in the  PostGIS documentation, and found out that it returns TRUE, if "a geometry or geography shares any portion of space" ([see PostGIS documentation](https://postgis.net/docs/ST_Intersects.html)).

 ## airquality API

-* I decided to use python with flask since the microframework seemed a good fit for a quick project like this
+* I decided to use python with flask since the microframework seemed a good fit for a quick project like this.
 * I wrote some tests using pytest.

 **First query: Statistical measurements**